 It is our responsibility to defend the European sports model, but if any want to go their own way, they must deal with the implications of their decisions," Infantino said at the UEFA congress in Switzerland.

-Before Tuesday's Premier League match against Brighton, which ended in 0-0 draw, over 1,000 fans gathered outside Chelsea's Stamford Bridge stadium to protest the program.
+Before Tuesday's Premier League match against Brighton, which ended in a 0-0 draw, over 1,000 fans gathered outside Chelsea's Stamford Bridge stadium to protest the program.

-"RIP Football 1863 2021," "Produced by the poor, robbed by the wealthy," "We want our cold nights in Stoke," and "Roman do the right thing" all in reference to Chelsea owner Roman Abramovich.
+"RIP Football 1863 - 2021," "Produced by the poor, robbed by the wealthy," "We want our cold nights in Stoke," and "Roman do the right thing" - all in reference to Chelsea owner Roman Abramovich.

 Boris Johnson, the British Prime Minister, had earlier consulted with Premier League players, the FA, and supporter groups, vowing to do everything in his power to dismantle the ESL program.